geforcefan/libnolimits/README.md

 * [zlib](http://zlib.net/) >= 1.2.7
 * [glm](http://glm.g-truc.net/0.9.8/index.html) >= 0.9.8

+If you need help installing the requirements, read the wiki article [How to install all required tools and libraries](https://github.com/geforcefan/libnolimits/wiki/How-to-install-all-required-tools-and-libraries).

 ## Installation
 Clone this repository on your local machine and follow the usual [cmake](https://cmake.org/) procedure.